-Hannah Parsons, Principal Associate Solicitor at DAS Law, tells you what you need to know…
+John McGrath, Principal Associate Solicitor at DAS Law, tells you what you need to know…

 Do children have to abide by the school uniform?

 A school is entitled to have rules requiring pupils to wear a school uniform.
 Many schools will have a home school agreement, which is entered into on joining the school, where parents and pupils agree to comply with the school’s behaviour and appearance policy.
+In any case, the school is likely to have its requirements set out in a clear policy that is accessible to pupils and parents.

 The Department for Education’s guidance strongly encourages schools to have a uniform, and in its guidance it recommends that governing bodies should take into account the views of parents and pupils as well as costs when making decisions.